-Boba Fett became a cult-favorite character after his small cameo in Star Wars: The Empire Strikes Back, and now he appears to be passing that 'cult-favorite' status to someone from his new streaming series, The Book of Boba Fett - Black Krrsantan.
+Boba Fett became a cult-favorite character after his small cameo in Star Wars: The Empire Strikes Back, and now he appears to be passing that 'cult-favorite' status on to someone from his new streaming series, The Book of Boba Fett - Black Krrsantan.

 We'll forgive you if you can't pronounce or spell the name Black Krrsantan just yet.
 And we'll even help you with that.